microsoft/ChakraCore-wiki/Building-ChakraCore.md

-Visit [[Getting ChakraCore binaies]] if you would simply like to download pre-compiled binaries.
+Visit [[Getting ChakraCore binaries]] if you would simply like to download pre-compiled binaries.

 ## Windows ##